-Google CEO, Sundar Pichai, called himself an ‘optimist’ in Davos conference while saying, “AI is probably the most important thing humanity has ever worked on.
+Google CEO Sundar Pichai, called himself an ‘optimist’ in the Davos conference while saying, “AI is probably the most important thing humanity has ever worked on.
 I think of it as something more profound than electricity or fire.

-Anytime you work with technology, you need to learn to harness the benefits while minimising the downsides.”
+Anytime you work with technology, you need to learn to harness the benefits while minimizing the downsides.”

-Whereas Professor Stephen Hawking, Jack Ma & many well-recognised personalities have expressed their concern about AI wiping out mankind, Pichai has strongly held his ground and admitted that he believes Artificial Intelligence to be the saviour of the human race.
-He also said that the AI technology can and will definitely help us to eliminate many of the problems we face, currently.
-He proposed an international cooperation on the scale of the Paris climate agreement to manage this prospect.
+Whereas Professor Stephen Hawking, Jack Ma & many well-recognized personalities have expressed their concern about AI wiping out mankind, Pichai has strongly held his ground and admitted that he believes Artificial Intelligence to be the savior of the human race.
+He also said that AI technology can and will help us eliminate many of the current problems we face.
+He proposed international cooperation on the scale of the Paris climate agreement to manage this prospect.

 Growing up, I didn’t have a phone for a while, I waited five years.
 We got a telephone, it fundamentally changed our lives.
 I remember the joys of technology and I think that will be true for AI.
 It’s important for us to explain that and bring the world along with us – Google CEO, Sundar Pichai

-Google has already announced AI research centres to be established in China and France.
+Google has already announced AI research centers to be established in China and France.

 Alibaba’s founder and Executive Chairman Jack Ma possesses a completely different viewpoint from Sundar Pichai in this issue though.
 He thinks that AI and robots are very much capable of killing a lot of jobs opportunities.